 “It was regularly consumed by the well-known Russian centenarians,” the book states, referring to Russians who are 100 or more years old.

-Making beet kvass is easy and requires few ingredients, according to Mary Margaret Ripley, who teaches workshops on fermented foods and beverages from her farm in Dover-Foxcroft, Maine.
+Making beet kvass is easy and requires few ingredients, according to Mary Margaret Ripley, who in normal times teaches workshops on fermented foods and beverages from her farm in Dover-Foxcroft, Maine.
 Beet kvass only takes a few days to develop, unlike many fermented drinks, such as wine or beer, which take several weeks to develop.

 While kvass is often described as a non-alcoholic beverage, it typically contains between 0.5 and 1 percent alcohol by volume, depending on how long you age it, and the Alcohol and Tobacco Tax and Trade Bureau requires any substance with more than a 0.5 percent to be regulated.
 In comparison, beer averages at 5 percent ABV.